Mexican-Spanish phrases | Most common phrases for everyday life

 Great, I’m from Madrid too. ¡Qué bien, yo también soy de Madrid! [ke ˈbjen ʝo tamˈbjen soj de maˈðɾið]

-Where do you live? ¿Dónde vives? [ˈðon.de ˈbi.βes]
+Where do you live? in Mexican ¿Dónde vives? [ˈðon.de ˈbi.βes]

 I live in Berlin.
 Vivo en Berlín. [ˈbi.βo en beɾˈlin]